Welcome back to The Ultimate Guide to Book Blogging! If you’ve never been here before you can catch up on previous posts in the series here.

 - It’s not just a product–it’s a community.
 If you need to troubleshoot a theme problem, rest assured that there is no lack of help for Genesis users.
 The popularity of the framework has spawned a community of designers, developers, and tech-savvy individuals who can help you should you run into problems.
 There are also a ton of tutorials on the StudioPress website.
 (StudioPress is the company that makes Genesis.)

 Do yourself a favor and build your blog on the Genesis framework.
-I’ve been using it for three of my five years as a book blogger and I am never ever switching again!
+I’ve been using it for five of my seven years as a book blogger and I am never ever switching again!

 Custom vs. Premade Designs